Web Central to be Retired

-ITS implements and maintains the servers and technical environment, also known as uts.cc.utexas.edu.
-The standard technology stack is Solaris, Apache and PHP 5 in Safe Mode for www.utexas.edu sites.
+The standard technology stack is Solaris, Apache and PHP 5.2 in Safe Mode for www.utexas.edu sites.
 Custom domains such as landmarks.utexas.edu can be hosted on Web Central; the custom-domain hosting service employs both Solaris and RedHat Enterprise Linux 5 (RHEL5) environments, with RHEL5 being the default for new custom sites, and also uses Apache and PHP 5.2 in Safe Mode.

 - UNIX (UTS) users accounts and file storage